-What’s wrong with blue light?
+Wait, what’s wrong with blue light?

 But isn’t blue light natural?
 Why is it a problem all of a sudden?

 Technology.
-Technology and bad habits.
+That and our bad habits.

 By using a coating that filters out some of the high-energy blue light, you reduce the cumulative effects and return your blue absorption to normal levels.

 - The 20/20/20 Rule: When using your phone, tablet or computer, every 20 minutes look 20 feet away for 20 seconds.
 This relaxes your eyes and reminds you to blink.
-(We blink 60% less when looking at screens!)
+(We blink 67% less when looking at screens!)